laravel/docs/redis.md

 #### Wildcard Subscriptions

-Using the `psubscribe` method, you may subscribe to a wildcard channel, which is useful for catching all messages on all channels.
+Using the `psubscribe` method, you may subscribe to a wildcard channel, which may be useful for catching all messages on all channels.
 The `$channel` name will be passed as the second argument to the provided callback `Closure`:

     Redis::psubscribe(['*'], function($message, $channel) {
         echo $message;